yberreby/rgo/log.md

 the code.
 Lexing should be very easy to test; parsing, a bit harder, as AFAIK it requires more context (e.g. `foo` can be a package name, a package alias, a constant, a function parameter...).

+## Thu Mar 31 15:16 - Next steps

+The lexer can now tokenize a "Hello, rgo" program properly!

+Next steps: integer literals (very easy); semicolon; various compound tokens.

+I'm going to have to set this project aside for a few months because of my studies.